 Truly flexible fulfilment relies on having a reliable, single, and live view of all of your inventory.
 It supports you in to ensuring your inventory is located in the right quantities and locations, and that you are fulfilling customer orders rapidly, in the right way, and profitably.

 The store profile is changing in this new inventory fulfilment network.
 Some stores are becoming virtual warehouses with click-and-collect, curbside pickup, deliver and ship from store.
 Larger stores, are becoming central distribution centres for smaller outlying stores.
-With nearly half of retailers surveyed by NRF saying faster delivery of online orders is their priority, many will rely on their stores.
+Retailers’ ability to adapt and be flexible is more important than ever.